 Band program

-Canterbury Boys High School prioritises the musical development of our boys through a music band enrichment program that is led by a professional musician and one of our creative and performing arts staff, Mr Spyridopoulos.
+Canterbury Boys High School prioritises the musical development of our boys through a music band enrichment program that is led by a professional musician and one of our creative and performing arts staff, Mr Kendrick and Mr Spyridopoulos.
 Our music program is embedded into the school timetable, however, there are a number of after-school workshop sessions and rehearsals.

 Performances occur throughout the school calendar at various whole-school events, for local schools and across the local community.